jerdog/jmeiss-me-website/content/posts/so-youre-starting-a-new-devrel-job.md

 date: 2022-12-01
 hero: /images/posts/starting-new.jpg
 description: "In the Developer Relations space it’s not uncommon to take a position at a company where you’re either the first DevRel, or you’re joining a new team, or taking over a new team.
 However that fits, these are the first actions I take."
+summary: "In the Developer Relations space it’s not uncommon to take a position at a company where you’re either the first DevRel, or you’re joining a new team, or taking over a new team.
+However that fits, these are the first actions I take."
 draft: false
 author:
   name: Jeremy Meiss